RR003/RR003/README.md

 Software Engineer (Intern)
 --------------------------

 I have first dabbled in programming in high school and loved the problem-solving aspect of it, which ultimately led me to major in Computer Science in college.
 I then learned full-stack development and now have multiple personal projects, such as Stockfluence and ShowBinge.
-I have completed various Software Engineering internships, with my most recent one at Verisk Analytics
+I have completed various Software Engineering internships, with my most recent one at Verisk Analytics.

 * 🌍  I'm based in New York
 * 🖥️  See my portfolio at [link](http://rr003.github.io/PersonalWebsite/)